AdrianRgGit/AdrianRgGit/README.md

 # Full-Stack Web Developer
 ## About Me

 I'm Adrián Ramírez, a passionate Full-Stack Web Developer specializing in the MERN stack.
-I'm from Spain, Valencia
+I'm from Spain, Valencia.

 ## My Journey

 My love for technology and its boundless potential led me into the world of web development.
 I've always been driven to create meaningful and interactive web experiences.
-Me encanta aprender nuevos lenguajes de programación.

 ## Expertise

 I've had the privilege of working on a wide range of projects.
 I excel in technologies like: